Antipode-SOSP23/antipode-post-notification/README.md

 # How to run
 1. You start by building the setup: `./antipode_lambda build --post-storage mysql --notification-storage sns --writer eu --reader us`
-If you have antipode add `-ant` to your options
+If you have antipode add `-ant` to your options.
+If you have rendezvous add `-rdv`.

 2. Then you run a certain number of requests: `./antipode_lambda run -r 5000`